SHOU-HSING

 The San-Hsing are China's counterpart to the Olympian Fates.

-While it is entirely possible the denizens of K'un-L'un posed as the Chinese Gods, as the Eternals did for the Olympians, the extent of their coincidences could be attributed to interaction between their races.
+While it is entirely possible the denizens of K'un-L'un posed as the Chinese gods, much like the Eternals did for the Olympians, the extent of their coincidences could be attributed to interaction between their races.

-In Chinese myth Shou-Hsing is one of the San Hsing, Chinese gods of fortune who predestined the fates and destinies of mortals.
-He has serves as an advisor to Yu-Huang who rules the Chinese Gods and protects the sacred garden of Hsi Wang Mu, the queen of the Chinese Gods, whose apples, the P’an-T’ao, offer immortality.
-He also serves as mentor to the Ba-Xian, eight mortals who were favored by the gods that they were given immortality.
+In Chinese myth, Shou-Hsing is one of the San-Hsing, Chinese gods of fortune who predestined the fates and destinies of mortals.
+He has served as an advisor to Yu-Huang, who rules the Chinese gods and protects the sacred garden of Hsi Wang Mu, the queen of the Chinese gods, whose apples, the P’an-T’ao, offer immortality.
+He also serves as mentor to the Ba-Xian, eight mortals who were so favored by the gods that they were given immortality.

 CLARIFICATIONS: